-- Continue - NOAA regularly updates and sustains the Coastal Change Analysis Program (CCAP) which is critical for understanding the extent of coastal blue carbon habitats for accounting.
-We also collaborate with international partners on coastal blue carbon science applications for mitigation and adaptation and provide technical assistance and engage in peer-to-peer learning opportunities which are necessary to support global coastal blue carbon collaboration. - Expand / Start / Grow / Improve - To expand and improve NOAA's coastal blue carbon research capabilities, NOAA needs enhancement of CCAP capabilities for increased resolution and seagrass coverage mapping; support to expand wetland reporting with each annual update to the Inventory of the U.S. Greenhouse Gas Emissions and Sinks; increased support for large scale coastal restoration projects that store and sequester carbon dioxide at scale; and support for integration of coastal and open sea carbon research.
+- Continue regular updates and sustainability of the Coastal Change Analysis Program (CCAP) which is critical for understanding the extent of coastal blue carbon habitats for accounting.
+We also collaborate with international partners on coastal blue carbon science applications for mitigation and adaptation and provide technical assistance and engage in peer-to-peer learning opportunities which are necessary to support global coastal blue carbon collaboration. - Expand CCAP capabilities for increased resolution and seagrass coverage mapping; support to expand wetland reporting with each annual update to the Inventory of the U.S. Greenhouse Gas Emissions and Sinks; increased support for large-scale coastal restoration projects that store and sequester carbon dioxide at scale; and support for integration of coastal and open sea carbon research.

-Collaborative Research and Stakeholder Engagement Rebecca Briggs, Alison Krepp, and Katherine Longmire
+Collaborative Research and Stakeholder Engagement

+Rebecca Briggs, Alison Krepp, and Katherine Longmire

 NOAA strives to transition research and development into operations, applications, commercialization, and other uses that have a positive impact on the lives of the American people every day (NOAA Research and Development Plan).
 Aligning NOAA's research capabilities with the evolving needs of stakeholders requires continual engagement, strong collaboration and partnerships to develop and deliver data and services in a way that stakeholders expect to consume them (Jones et al. 2021, NOAA Data Strategy).
-NOAA has the capacity to build and sustain CDR relevant partnerships (including industry and academia) through existing community-based programs with engagement and collaborative research capabilities which build and cultivate long-term relationships at local and regional scales that can systematically identify relevant CDR stakeholders, better understand CDR research needs and gaps, and facilitate transition pathways for science-based information on the complex scientific approaches of CDR, including co-production of knowledge and co-development of products.
+NOAA has the capacity to build and sustain CDR relevant partnerships (including industry and academia) through existing community-based programs (e.g., Sea Grant, the IOOS Regional Associations, and other coastal and regional programs) with engagement and collaborative research capabilities which build and cultivate long-term relationships at local and regional scales that can systematically identify relevant CDR stakeholders, better understand CDR research needs and gaps, and facilitate transition pathways for science-based information on the complex scientific approaches of CDR, including co-production of knowledge and co-development of products.

-Many of the current barriers to large scale implementation of CDR approaches are driven by limitations in technology, economic scaling, and societal perception (NASEM 2019).
+Many of the current barriers to large-scale implementation of CDR approaches are driven by limitations in technology, economic scaling, and uncertain socioeconomic and environmental impacts (NASEM 2019).
 NOAA has the capacity to address these limitations by harnessing its broader research networks.
 Scaling the most effective strategies for advancing CDR across multiple sectors requires assessing critical social-technological linkages.
-Absent a socio-economic or transdisciplinary research agenda that addresses implementation barriers, such as stakeholder perceptions and economic analyses of alternatives, the state of the science supporting CDR implementation is incomplete.
+In the absence of a socio-economic or transdisciplinary research agenda that addresses implementation barriers, such as stakeholder perceptions and economic analyses of alternatives, the state of the science supporting CDR implementation is incomplete.

-- Continue - Continue to support strong partnership programs that deliver data and services that are relevant and accessible to stakeholders. - Improve iterative pathways for end-users to participate in aligning NOAA's research capabilities with stakeholder needs. - Expand / Start / Grow / Improve - Grow relationships with NOAA's community-based programs to inform co-production and co-development processes - Start a socio-economic or transdisciplinary CDR research agenda
+- Continue to support strong partnership programs that deliver data and services that are relevant and accessible to stakeholders. - Improve iterative pathways for end-users to participate in aligning NOAA's research capabilities with stakeholder needs. - Grow relationships with NOAA's community-based programs to inform coproduction and co-development processes - Start a socio-economic or transdisciplinary CDR research agenda

-Part IV: Next Steps: Proposal for Development of CDR Research and Coordination at NOAA
+Part IV: Next Steps: Proposed Development of CDR Research and Coordination at NOAA

-NOAA is uniquely positioned to provide decision-makers with the best available science related to the risks and benefits offered by climate intervention strategies.
+NOAA is uniquely positioned to provide decision-makers with the best available science related to the risks and benefits of climate intervention strategies.
 As a trusted agent and purveyor of the underlying science, data, tools, and information to help people understand and prepare for climate variability and change, NOAA has the internationally recognized expertise to collect the observations and conduct the research needed to understand the efficacy and implications of climate interventions.